Jean-LouisH/Grass-Game-Engine-/README.md

 ![ScreenShot](https://jean-louish.github.io/SuprannuaEngine/Example%20Screenshots/Suprannua.png)

 The Suprannua Engine is a superannuated, 2D platformer game engine codebase.
-Just For Fun.

 The highlight of the project is the engine folder, which is intended to be a reusable framework for compiling simple Windows games or easy to make visualisations for physics and algorithms.